Tasting menus, Michelin stars, and the kitchens redefining what fine dining means in Mexico City.

 Alcalde ★ 4.5

-Alcalde in Mexico City is chef Paco Ruano's Polanco room on Masaryk, the Guadalajara-import tasting kitchen that brought modern Jalisco cooking to the capital in 2021.
+Alcalde in Mexico City is chef Paco Ruano's Polanco room on Masaryk, the Guadalajara-import tasting kitchen that brought modern Jalisco cooking.

 Order: The seasonal tasting; the chile en nogada when in season July to September.